rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 # Acknowledgments
 {:numbered="false"}

-   Thanks to Jürgen Schönwälder, Ladislav Lhotka, and Qin Wu for the discussion and valuable comments.
+   Thanks to Jürgen Schönwälder and Ladislav Lhotka for the discussion and valuable comments.
 Special thanks to Ladislav Lhotka for sharing more context that led to the design documented in
    {{?RFC9108}}.